channchealysek/cs-professional-readme-generator/README.md

   ## Installation
   ```
-  Please see documentation and guide in my GitHub.
+  npm i
   ```

   ## Usage
   node index

   ## Contributing
-  use by your own.
+  you by your own no share

   ## Tests
   ```